About

 To support a fair transition to a more resource-efficient, low carbon, and safe circular economy that supports sustainable development, inclusive international cooperation on the trade dimensions will be vital.

-The aim of the group is to prepare a report on best practices and approaches in 2024.
-The final report of the expert group will reflect a collective, cooperative effort among the group members to contribute their expertise and experience to provide guidance to policymakers and stakeholders.
-The report will be published with the aim of contributing to ongoing deliberations on these topics at the World Trade Organization in the context of the Committee on Trade and Environment and the TESSD and DPP initiatives, as well as in other international organizations and processes, including UN Trade and Development, the OECD, UNEP, the World Customs Organization, the UN Economic Commission for Europe (UNECE), and the International Organization for Standardization (ISO).
+The aim of the group was to prepare a report on best practices and approaches.
+The final report of the expert group, published in September 2024, reflects a collective, cooperative effort among the group members to contribute their expertise and experience to provide guidance to policymakers and stakeholders.
+The report aims to contribute to ongoing deliberations on these topics at the World Trade Organization in the context of the Committee on Trade and Environment and the TESSD and DPP initiatives, as well as in other international organizations and processes, including UN Trade and Development, the OECD, UNEP, the World Customs Organization, the UN Economic Commission for Europe (UNECE), and the International Organization for Standardization (ISO).

-The group’s first meetings were held in September and October 2023 and a third meeting was held in January 2024.
-This process is complemented by consultations between TESS and key stakeholders and experts on key issues for consideration as well as with government delegations.
+The group’s meetings were held from September 2023 to January 2024.
+This process was complemented by consultations between TESS and key stakeholders and experts on key issues for consideration as well as with government delegations.

 Dialogue and shared understandings on best practices and approaches for the design of trade-related circular economy policies and measures are needed to help governments and stakeholders navigate a complex set of priorities.